Ong-Qian-Ying/Airline-Sentiment-and-Revenue-Decline-Analysis/README.md

   - **Implication**: Returning Economy customers is the highest-ROI segment to fix.
 - Cancelled flight rates are significantly higher than industry norms (15% vs 2% in 2024).
   - **Implication**: Cancellations are the main operational "trust breaker" driving lost bookings and negative sentiment.
 - Sentiment is net-negative (37% negative vs 30% positive).
-Top complaint themese are poor customer service (35.08%) and low qualty perception (34.6%).
+Complaints cluster around customer service (35.08%) and low quality perception (34.6%).
+Complaints regarding physical quality perception such as seat discomfort is relatively small (9.5%), and "comfort" appears frequently in postive reviews.
-  - **Implication**: Given that customers are more upset about "intangibles", not product features, improving service quality + perceived value is critical to rebuild loyatly.
+  - **Implication**: Given that disatisfaction is driven more by "intangibles" than product features, improving service experience + perceived value is critical to rebuild trust and repeat bookings.
-- Only 16.91% of bookings used promo codes.
+- Promo codes are underused (16.91% of bookings) despite SkyWings' positioning around competitive pricing.
-  - **Implication**: Promos likely lack visibility/ targeting and aren't currently helping retention.
+  - **Implication**: Promotions may lack visibility/ targeting and aren't currently supporting retention and its price-led value.

 ### Business recommendations (prioritised)
-Because the biggest risks sit in reliability + service recovery + returning Economy retention, I recommend:
 1. **Reduce cancellations and strengthen disruption handling (“service netting”)**
-   - Prevent avoidable disruptions, communicate early, and offer immediate rebooking/compensation to stop trust erosion.
+   - Prevent avoidable disruptions, communicate early, and offer immediate rebooking/compensation to minimise trust erosion.
 2. **Win back returning Economy customers (highest-value repeat segment)**
    - Launch loyalty perks (e.g., priority boarding/seat selection) and proactively target lapsed returning customers with recovery offers/service guarantees.
 3. **Redesign promotions to be targeted “win-back” campaigns (not generic discounts)**